-1. Preheat the oven to 220°C/fan 205°C/gas 7 and place a large baking dish, about 25cm in diameter, inside to heat up.
+Step 1: Preheat the oven to 220°C/fan 205°C/gas 7 and place a large baking dish, about 25cm in diameter, inside to heat up.

-2. First start the gravy.
+Step 2: First, start the gravy.
 Place a wide pan over a medium-high heat and add a drizzle of oil.
 When the oil is hot, add the onions, garlic, thyme and bay leaves and cook for five to six minutes until the onions begin to soften and colour.
 Sprinkle in the sugar and wine vinegar and cook for a further four minutes.
 Stir in the flour and cook, stirring, for two minutes.

-3. Continuing to stir, add the red wine.
+Step 3: Continuing to stir, add the red wine.
 Cook until the wine has reduced by half, then pour in the stock.
 Simmer for 25–30 minutes until the gravy thickens.
 Taste for seasoning and to check that you are satisfied with the flavour; if it is too thin, simmer for a little longer.

-4. While the gravy is cooking, make the batter.
+Step 4: While the gravy is cooking, make the batter.
 Whisk the eggs and flour together in a bowl, then whisk in the milk and water to make a smooth batter.
 Season with salt and pepper.

-6. Serve the toad-in-the-hole immediately, with the gravy.
+Step 6: Serve the toad-in-the-hole immediately, with the gravy.
 Nathan likes to serve it with mashed potatoes and buttered carrots, tossed with chopped parsley, on the side.